Best of Jason Statham Behind the Wheel

 We were almost tempted to put the 1st movie’s car chase here, but it is definitely in the NSFW zone.
 While the 2nd movie featuring Statham as a near-invincible hetman on a mission to literally find his heart and put it back in his chest, “Chev Chelios” must consistently recharge the battery to his artificial heart.
 He does this by wiring himself to his stolen car and later hooking up jumper cables to his body (DON’T TRY THIS AT HOME!!!)

 The Transporter Trilogy

 Ah yes, the pièce de résistance that skyrocketed Statham’s career like no other.
-In fact it may be his most iconic role (sadly recast in the 4th movie and TV series) but no one played the role of Frank Martin, the titular driver for hire, like Statham.
+In fact, it may be his most iconic role (sadly recast in the 4th movie and TV series), but no one played the role of Frank Martin, the titular driver for hire, like Statham.
 Where do we even begin listing the driving sequences in this franchise?
-From the opening sequence of the 1st film featuring a BMW to the Audi-only sequels, Frank Martin may be a man of few words but his driving and martial arts speak for themselves.
-Check out out collection of the best moments from Statham’s Transporter Trilogy here!
+From the opening sequence of the 1st film featuring a BMW to the Audi-only sequels, Frank Martin may be a man of few words, but his driving and martial arts speak for themselves.
+Check out our collection of the best moments from Statham’s Transporter Trilogy here!

 So there you have it!
 Which is your favorite “Jason Statham drives fast” moment?
 And did you see Mechanic Resurrection yet?
-Comment and let us know what you thought!
+Comment and let us know what you think!